metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

 :param batch_size: batch size
 :param num_epochs: number of training epochs
 :param learning_rate: learning rate
-:param log_interval: write a line to the log every 10 epochs
+:param log_interval: number of epochs that elapse between reporting new training results
-:param checkpoint_interval: save a checkpoint every 25 epochs
+:param checkpoint_interval: Interval to save a checkpoint to disk.
+:param per_atom_targets: Specifies whether the model should be trained on a per-atom
+    loss.
+In that case, the logger will also output per-atom metrics for that target.
+In any case, the final summary will be per-structure.